Edward Gerald Byrne: Biography

 Byrne was born to medical doctor Thomas Ives and Rita Ross in Chatham, New Brunswick on 23 July 1912.

 Already a practicing lawyer, Byrne rose to the rank of Flight Commander in the RCAF during his two years' service in the Second World War.
 Later, on 27 June 1946, he married another veteran, Ruth Ann Corr.
 For one year prior to his election in 1949 as Mayor of Bathurst, Byrne was President of his local chapter of the Rotary Club.

 Byrne appeared in many, if not most, of the important trials that related to business in Gloucester County during his 34-year career there.

-Byrne chaired the New Brunswick Royal Commission on Finance and Municipal Taxation whose 1,000-page report, tabled in November 1963, was instrumental in the development of l'Université de Moncton, and led to the adoption of the province's Equal Opportunity Programme, which revolutionised the financial and social policies of the province:
+Byrne chaired the New Brunswick Royal Commission on Finance and Municipal Taxation whose 1,000-page report, tabled in November 1963, was instrumental in the development of the Université de Moncton, and led to the adoption of the province's Equal Opportunity Programme, which revolutionised the financial and social policies of the province:

 When the Byrne Commission was established in 1962, three New Brunswick counties were on the brink of bankruptcy.
-The Byrne report provided for equalization grants to municipalities that could not afford to provide a standard level of service.
+The report provided for equalization grants to municipalities that could not afford to provide a standard level of service.

 Premier Bernard Lord said in his condolences that: